Artane Band: Artane Industrial School allegations

 Allegations of historical child abuse at Artane Industrial School were publicised in the 1990s and confirmed by the 2009 report of the Commission to Inquire into Child Abuse.
 However, the commission's report said the band had been a positive experience for its members.
-There were calls for the band to change its name to break the association with the discredited institution.
+Calls were made for the band to change its name to break the association with the discredited institution.
 As of 2016, the band management regarded its name as relating to the Artane district and not the defunct industrial school.

 Later activities

-The school moved to its the old refectory building following a fire in 1969, which also damaged uniforms, instruments, and music scripts.
-The band was helped resume with donations from the GAA, donations of music (and arrangements) from other bands including the US Navy and Marine Corps bands.
+The school moved to its the old refectory building after a fire in 1969 which damaged uniforms, instruments, and music scripts.
+The band was helped with donations from the GAA, donations of music (and arrangements) from other bands including the U.S. Navy and U.S. Marine Corps bands.
 In 1993, the band led the first Moscow St. Patrick's Day Parade.
-The band has also performed with include Bing Crosby, Neil Diamond, Finbar Wright and Frank Patterson.
+The band has also performed with Bing Crosby, Neil Diamond, Finbar Wright, and Frank Patterson.

-1998 saw the GAA join the board of management of the school, with the foundation of the Artane School of Music Trust, and in 2002 girls join the bands for the first time.

-In 2009, the school was awarded the Dublin Lord Mayors award for its services to the community by Lord Mayor Eibhlin Byrne. and also played at the Oxegen 2009 music festival.
+The GAA joined the board of management of the school in 1998, with the foundation of the Artane School of Music Trust, and in 2002 girls became part of the band for the first time.
+In 2009, the school was awarded the Dublin Lord Mayors award for its services to the community by Lord Mayor Eibhlin Byrne and played at the Oxegen 2009 music festival.

 In 2011, the band performed during Queen Elizabeth II's visit to Croke Park.
-2015 saw the establishment of the Artane Youth Choir for secondary school students, and the adult Artane Community Choir.
-In 2016 the organisation celebrated its "130 year partnership" with the GAA.
-In 2018, following "extensive renovations", the hall was officially reopened by the Lord Mayor of Dublin Nial Ring.

-In 2023, before the funeral of Shane MacGowan, the band played a number of his songs as they led a procession of his coffin through the streets of Dublin.
+The Artane Youth Choir for secondary school students began in 2015, in addition to the adult Artane Community Choir.
+In 2016, the organisation celebrated its "130 year partnership" with the GAA.
+In 2018, after "extensive renovations", the hall was officially reopened by the Lord Mayor of Dublin Nial Ring.
+In 2023, before the funeral of Shane MacGowan, the band played several of his songs as they led a procession of his coffin through the streets of Dublin.

 Other groups and activities

 The Artane Senior Band was founded in 1988 to provide former youth members with the option to continue playing.
-Since 2000, the band has also welcomed adults who had not previously been youth members of the Artane Band.
+Since 2000, the band has welcomed adults who had not previously been youth members of the Artane Band.

-Since 2003, the Artane School of Music has provided instrument and vocal tuition to students on the performance module of the undergraduate degree in music at the DCU Mater Dei Centre.
+Since 2003, the Artane School of Music has provided instrument and vocal tuition to students on the performance module of the undergraduate degree in music at the Dublin City University (DCU) Mater Dei Centre.
 The Artane School of Music Annual Showcase is a concert performed every year.
-In 2019, the annual showcase event was held in the National Concert Hall.
+In 2019, the showcase event for the concert was held in the National Concert Hall.

 In popular culture

 The drummer and co-founder of U2, Larry Mullen Jr, played with the (then) Artane Boys Band.
 The Hothouse Flowers saxophonist Leo Barnes and Robert Arkins of The Commitments, were also members of the band.

-Uniformed members of the band appear on the CD cover image of INXS's 1992 album Welcome to Wherever You Are, and in the music video for U2's 1998 single, "Sweetest Thing".
+Uniformed members of the band appear on the CD cover image of INXS' Welcome to Wherever You Are, a 1992 album, and in the music video for U2's 1998 single, "Sweetest Thing".